 Due to their Perceiving trait, ENTPs tend to adapt easily to new situations.
 ESFJs may struggle a bit more with change, especially if it is unexpected.
 During this time, ENTPs should help ESFJs process and understand the new situation by encouraging them to create a new plan or routine.

-ENTPs and ESFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ENTP and ESFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ENTPs should accompany feedback with praise and encouragement around ESFJs; this will help ESFJs to feel appreciated and challenged, rather than attacked.

 ESFJs should avoid pushing ENTPs to commit to strict schedules or routines, allowing them, instead, to pursue exciting experiences.